How Does Alcohol Affect the Blood?

-As we’re so used to consuming alcohol, it’s likely that the majority of users overlook the impacts that its presence has.
+As we’re so used to consuming alcohol, it’s likely that most users overlook the impacts that its presence has.
 Of course, many users consider the risk of a hangover, linked to excessive alcohol misuse.

 Yet very rarely is awareness high around how alcohol affects the body and mind.
 This alone is a worry, as excessive levels of alcohol consumption can result in many life-long conditions, can materialise into an addiction, and can cause many negative side effects which can be hard to undo.